zbalkan/zbalkan.github.io/_posts/2026-04-28-ai-talent-crisis.md

 Software engineering provides the clearest illustration, but the same logic extends well beyond development.
 Cybersecurity has analogous apprenticeship paths through SOC analysis, junior detection engineering, operational security roles, and similar early-career positions.
 The broader issue is therefore not about junior developers specifically, but about the erosion of apprenticeship pipelines in knowledge work more generally.

+System dynamics is also concerned with behavior over time, not merely static structure.
+A system may appear healthy in the short term while accumulating delayed structural weaknesses that only become visible later.
+That temporal dimension is particularly relevant here, because the core argument of this article is not that AI causes immediate workforce collapse, but that it may strengthen feedback loops whose consequences emerge only after years of compounding effects.

 Before discussing the archetypes, it is useful to establish how a causal loop diagram is read.
 Consider a simple adoption model.
 As more people adopt a product or idea, adoption may accelerate through word of mouth or network effects.
 At the same time, the more adoption occurs, the fewer potential adopters remain.
 One dynamic reinforces growth while the other constrains it.

 ```mermaid